EssenceSentry/awesome-web-resources/README.md

 - [Google Traductor](https://translate.google.com.uy/) – El servicio gratuito de Google traduce al instante palabras, frases y páginas web del español a más de cien idiomas.

-- [Preparing for the Writing Proficiency Exam (WPE) – Writing & Rhetoric Center – Cal Poly, San Luis Obispo](https://writingcenter.calpoly.edu/content/gwr/wpe/wpe_prep) – Writing is a learned skill that composition and other writing-intensive classes help you cultivate through sustained practice.
+- [Preparing for the Writing Proficiency Exam (WPE)](https://writingcenter.calpoly.edu/content/gwr/wpe/wpe_prep) – Writing is a learned skill that composition and other writing-intensive classes help you cultivate through sustained practice.
 Reviewing the writing skills you have learned throughout your time in high school and college can help you prepare to succeed on the WPE.
 There are also a number of resources to help you with WPE preparation.

 ## Dictionaries